 Ingredients for Sourdough Cornbread

-• Grease: Butter or oil adds moisture and richness.
+- Grease: Butter or oil adds richness and keeps the bread moist.

-• Liquid: Buttermilk or regular milk ensures the batter is the right consistency and adds flavor.
+- Liquid: Buttermilk or regular milk makes the batter the right consistency and adds flavor.

 Detailed Recipe for Sourdough Cornbread